scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 3
 - **Duration:** 10 minutes

 You call upon the fighting spirit of nearby dead creatures.
-Target any number of corpses within range with corpses of undead, monstrosities, or constructs being untargetable.
-Make a spellcasting roll adding a Terrible die for every corpse targeted, on success spirits of the creature rise from their bodies to defend you.
+You may choose any number of corpses within range, except the corpses of undead, monstrosities, or constructs.
+Make a spellcasting roll against a terrible die for each corpse.
+On success spirits of the creature rise from their bodies to defend you.

 The spirits have the same attributes and proficiencies they had in life, but lose any maneuvers, abilities, or spells.
 Each spirit has 2 wounds and Resistance 2 for all physical damage from non-silvered weapons.
-The warriors act immediately after the summoners turn and obey simple commands.
+The warriors act immediately and obey simple commands.
 The spirits vanish after the duration or when exposed to direct sunlight.
-Corpses that have had their spirits from this spell cannot be raised again.
+Corpses that have been targeted by this spell cannot be used again.

-Add an enhanced die for every level above 5th.
+Add an enhanced die for every level cast above 5th.